 Whittle Rock

-Rock in False Bay raising from 35m to 3m from the surface.
+Rock in False Bay raising from 35m deep to just 3m below the surface.
 Variety of nice size fish; Red Roman, Red Stump, Yellow Tail and more.
 Popular spearfishing spot.
 Great Whites sometimes seen.
-Nice nudibrances and other invertebrates.
+Nice nudibranchs’ and other invertebrates.

 location